jshawl/peanut-butter-and-jelly/04-ruby-mvc-sinatra/ruby-basics/readme.md

 MINASWAN
 * Does anybody remember this from Allie's lunchtime presentation last Friday?
   * "Matz Is Nice And So We Are Nice"
-  * Yukihiro Matsumoto ("Matz") created Ruby to increase developer happiness
     * Mentality not only applies to how you should treat your fellow developers, but also the philosophy behind Ruby itself
+  * Yukihiro Matsumoto ("Matz") created Ruby to increase developer happiness.

 Ruby as a "natural" language
 * While it isn't exactly simple, a lot of its features are going to feel intuitive.